 I love making lasagna without traditional noodles.
-I prefer using zucchini or eggplant slices in my lasagna recipes.
-Some examples include Zucchini Lasagna Roll Recipe, Slow Cooker Zucchini Lasagna, and Zucchini Lasagna Skillet.
+I prefer using zucchini or eggplant slices in my lasagna recipes because they’re lighter, lower in carbs, and add extra flavor to the dish.

-Every month, I make Spinach and Zucchini Lasagna for my husband, but he refuses to eat eggplant lasagna because he dislikes eggplant.
+Every month, I make Spinach and Zucchini Lasagna or my Slow Cooker Zucchini Lasagna or my Zucchini Lasagna Skillet for my husband, but he refuses to eat eggplant lasagna because he dislikes eggplant.
 So, it’s been a while since I’ve made lasagna with eggplant.
 Even though I enjoy eggplant, I don’t particularly like cooking just for myself.

-- Part-skim ricotta — I love using ricotta for this lasagna.
-Feel free to use regular ricotta if you prefer.
+Part-Skim Ricotta – I love using part-skim ricotta for this lasagna because it gives a nice creamy texture without being too heavy.
+Feel free to use regular ricotta if you prefer a richer, creamier filling.

-- Parmesan cheese — I like to grate my own parmesan as it melts better.
-Be sure to save some parmesan to sprinkle on top
+Parmesan Cheese – I always grate my own parmesan because it melts better than pre-grated cheese, which often has a coating that prevents smooth melting.
+Be sure to save some parmesan to sprinkle on top for a beautiful, golden finish.

-- Shredded mozzarella cheese — I recommend shredding your own cheese as it melts better than pre-shredded cheese which usually has a coating on it.
+Shredded Mozzarella Cheese – I recommend shredding your own mozzarella because it melts much better than pre-shredded cheese, which typically has anti-caking agents that affect the melt quality.

 How to Make Eggplant Lasagna